powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/openlf.md

 ### Sensitivities on the base network

 Injection increases could be either an active power increase of a generator $$targetP$$ or an active power increase of a load $$P0$$.
-To get the impact of an injection increase in a given bus into a given branch, we compute the right-hand side $$b$$ corresponding to an injection of 1 MW at this bus and $$0 MW$$ elsewhere.
+To get the impact of an injection increase in a given bus into a given branch, we compute the right-hand side $$b$$ corresponding to an injection of 1 MW at this bus and 0 MW elsewhere.
 The LU decomposition gives the matrices $$L$$ and $$U$$ in order to compute the vector $$\theta$$.
 Then it is easy to retrieve the active power flow in the branch.

 For example, to get the sensitivity from injection increase in bus $$i$$ to branch $$(k,l)$$, we compute $$b$$ satisfying: